-COSC 109 Introduction to Information Management (3) COSC 110 Introduction to Computer Science (3)
+- COSC 109 Introduction to Information Management (3) - COSC 110 Introduction to Computer Science (3)

-ACCT 345 Advanced Taxation (3)

-ACCT 346 Government and Non-Business Accounting (3)

-5. Complete one ethics-related course from the philosophy/religion department; consult an accounting faculty member for a list of acceptable courses.
+- Complete one of the following: ACCT 345 Advanced Taxation (3) ACCT 346 Government and Non-Business Accounting (3) - 5.
+Complete one ethics-related course from the philosophy/religion department; consult an accounting faculty member for a list of acceptable courses.